Backendless/ios-SDK/README.md

 ---

 # Version 4.0 Beta 3
-The source code for version 4.0 is currently available in a separate branch of this repository: https://github.com/Backendless/ios-SDK/tree/4.0
 > For the instructions for version 3.x of the library, see [Backendless 3.x Getting Started Guide](https://backendless.com/mobile-developers/quick-start-guide-for-ios/ "Backendless 3.x Getting Started Guide")

 ## GETTING STARTED WITH BACKENDLESS